 It was originally proclaimed as Kalangadoo East in 1891, and the name changed to Kalangadoo in 1940.
-Currently, Kalangadoo has a small business district which includes a general store, a farm supply store, a pub and a timber mill.
+Currently, Kalangadoo has a small business district which includes a general store, a mechanics, a pub and post office.
 The disused railway station houses a small museum.

-Kalangadoo has a strong, vibrant Football and Netball Club which has experienced a large amount of success over recent years.
-The Football and Netball Club plays in the Mid South East competition.
+Kalangadoo has a strong, vibrant football and netball Club which has experienced a large amount of success over recent years.
+The football and netball clubs play in the Mid South East competition.

 Kalangadoo is the centre of a rich agricultural district that specialises in potatoes and timber, as well as beef cattle, sheep and dairy cattle.
 Kalangadoo also has a local apple farm which produces Kalangadoo Organic Apple Juice and a cherry farm.

 Kalangadoo is located within the federal division of Barker, the state electoral district of MacKillop and the local government area of Wattle Range.